Gospel

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-There have been times in the history of the Church when she forgot this attitude of Jesus to forced conversion to faith.
-The free will of humans is at the heart of the Christian story because we are made in the image of God.
-The freedom to choose is a gift, and with it comes responsibility.
-God’s revelation is offered freely to all, but each individual must freely choose to accept that revelation with faith.
-Human freedom underlies the very notion of what it is to be made in the image of God and be destined for fullness of life with God eternally.
+Throughout history, there were times when the Church forgot Jesus' attitude to forcing conversion to faith.
+The free will of humanity is at the heart of the Christian story because we are made in the image of God.
+The freedom to choose is a gift, and it comes with responsibility.
+God’s revelation is offered freely to all; however, each person must freely choose to accept that revelation with faith.
+Human freedom underpins the very concept of being made in the image of God, and of being destined for a full and eternal life with God.
 Just as Jesus freely chose to die on the cross for our liberation, we too have the grace to freely choose what is good.

 - Discuss this notion of human freedom and responsibility.
 You will find useful material in the Catechism of the Catholic Church (§1730 and following).